NuSource/StringMatcherLib/README.md

 NuGet package link: https://www.nuget.org/packages/NuSource.StringMatcherLib

 ## About
 A simple string comparison library.
+Currently a work in progress, and should not be used for any production software.

 ## Contributing
 ### Questions/Discussions